You are here:

 From July 2025, OQPC will gradually start incorporating

-amendment annotations will appear against provisions with future
+future amendment annotations will appear against provisions with

-always, amendments will not be incorporated in the text of a law
+As always, amendments will not be incorporated in the text of a law

 until after they commence, but these future amendment annotations